 - 1. Information provided by a student's parents relating to applications for financial aid or scholarships; - 2.
-Information related to a student compiled by a Merritt College employee: - a. that is appropriate for such officer's or employee's performance of his or her responsibility; - b. that remains in the sole possession of the maker thereof; - that cites medical, psychiatric, or similar reports which are used solely in connection with treatment purposes and only available to recognized professionals or paraprofessionals in connection with such treatment (provided, however, that a physician or other professional of the student's choice may review such records); - d. that is maintained by a law enforcement unit, that is necessary and appropriate to enable such law enforcement unit to carry out its duties and responsibilities as required by law or which may be assigned by the district, and that such law enforcement unit personnel do not have access to other student records, and that such information is kept apart from other student records, and that it is maintained solely for law enforcement purposes, and that is available only to other law enforcement officials of the same jurisdiction.
+Information related to a student compiled by a Merritt College employee: - a. that is appropriate for such officer's or employee's performance of their responsibility; - b. that remains in the sole possession of the maker thereof; - c. that cites medical, psychiatric, or similar reports which are used solely in connection with treatment purposes and only available to recognized professionals or paraprofessionals in connection with such treatment (provided, however, that a physician or other professional of the student's choice may review such records); - d. that is maintained by a law enforcement unit, that is necessary and appropriate to enable such law enforcement unit to carry out its duties and responsibilities as required by law or which may be assigned by the district, and that such law enforcement unit personnel do not have access to other student records, and that such information is kept apart from other student records, and that it is maintained solely for law enforcement purposes, and that is available only to other law enforcement officials of the same jurisdiction.

-As required by the Act, the college reserves the right to publish at its discretion the following categories of information with respect to each student who is presently or has previously attended the college: Participation in officially recognized activities and sports; weight and height of members of athletic teams; high school of graduation of athletic teams; and degrees and awards received, including honors, scholarship awards, athletic awards and other types of recognition.
-Students have a right to inform the college within a reasonable period of time that any or all of this so-called "directory information" should not be released without their prior consent.
-Merritt College has not published an "Information Directory," and, should one be compiled in the future, a public notice of intent will be provided.
+As required by the Act, the College reserves the right to publish at its discretion the following categories of information with respect to each student who is presently or has previously attended Merritt: Participation in officially recognized activities and sports; weight and height of members of athletic teams; high school of graduation of athletic teams; and degrees and awards received, including honors, scholarship awards, athletic awards and other types of recognition.
+Students have a right to inform the College within a reasonable period of time that any or all of this so-called "directory information" should not be released without their prior consent.